ociu/sphinx-traceability-extension/doc/usage.rst

     that list sources and the linked targets.
 The argument will be used as title for this new column.

 :coveredintermediates: *optional*, *flag*
-    When enabled, all sources that have one or more intermediates that are uncovered remain uncovered, i.e. **all** intermediates must be covered for the linked source to be covered.
+    When enabled, all sources that have one or more intermediates that are uncovered remain uncovered even when the source has another intermediate that *is* covered, i.e. **all** intermediates must be covered for the linked source to be covered.

 .. _traceability_usage_2d_matrix: